xpmethod/xpmethod.github.io/_posts/projects/singletons/2014-10-10-plaintext.md

 to a particular situation of a software engineer encountering a literary scholar.
 For a long stretch of my professional life, these two roles remained separate from each other.
 I worked at one and I studied another.
-At the time, I simply did not think that code has anything to do with poetry.
+At the time, I simply did not think that code had anything to do with poetry.
 The idea for the book came to me in a moment of realization, after I was asked one of those naive but fundamental questions, of the kind that can plunge research into a long and winding hole.
 A childhood friend who loves books asked about the